St Cuby stands at the top end of the ancient village of Tregony on a difficult corner.

 The clean greensward of the churchyard hints at the tidying up that has taken place, with the gravestones now lining the path to the south porch.

-We do recall, from attending a service here, that a rather incongruous modern projection screen hangs from the roof much where the rood might once have hung.
+One small relief when we re-visited, was to note the removal of a the large projection screen which formerly hung where the rood screen might once have stood.
 Will some future write of the ‘interesting tradition of introducing projection screen fittings into many of our churches in the early years of the C21’?